roshni-1/Smart-Financial-Advisor-/README.md

 # Smart-Financial-Advisor-
-The goal is to create a Smart Financial Advisor that provides personalized financial advice based on user input.
-The application will use data science techniques for analysis, modern AI for predictions, and a web interface for easy access.
+To develop a comprehensive Smart Financial Advisor system capable of providing personalized financial advice, loan approval recommendations, and portfolio optimization based on individual financial profiles.
+The system will use data-driven models to analyze users' financial health, suggest investments, and recommend optimal financial decisions tailored to their specific circumstances.

 # Building Models